Configurating a Simulation¶

 The agromanagent files in /env_config/agro controls the underlying crop simulation in /pcse/ by

-loading different parameter sets for crops and sites.
+loading different parameter sets for crops and soils.
 All Agromanagement files are written in YAML.

 An agromanagement file consists of three parts.